Stephen-Seo/AnotherAURHelper/README.md

 PKGBUILD (by default) prior to building.
 There is no automatic dependency management.
 That must be done in the config.
 An example config is provided.

+Note that if a "install=<filename>" is specified in the PKGBUILD, then the configured editor will also open the specified file once the PKGBUILD is approved by the user.
+This check is necessary because such "install scripts" define hooks that are run when the package is installed.

 # Things to know before using the helper

 Sometimes if a package prompts a user to select between alternate package